oneseedfruit/UTMSPACE_2018-2019-sem2_SCSJ1013_Programming_Techniques_I/assignment_02/README.md

 // 1.
 Begin.
 // 2.
 Assign the smallest possible float to variable largest.
 // 3.
 Assign the largest possible float to variable smallest.
 // 4.
-Assign 0 to inputCount.
+Assign 0 to input_count.
 // 5.
 Read in the value of a number, store it in number.
 // 6.
 If scanf("%f", &number) does not equal 0, number is not invalid,
 //    go to the next step, otherwise go to step 13.